Wavator/Final-paper/README.md

 # Final-paper
-Latex and word version of final paper
+Latex and word version for final paper

+Only a personal version, use it carefully